Revisioning education in Oceania: Walking backward into the future, together

 Both online and in the face-to-face component of the 2022 conference, we are committed to offering conference participants a memorable experience as we renew friendships, create new ones and navigate the OCIES post-pandemic future and the future of education in our Oceania region and beyond.

-Abstracts will be accepted which respond to theme and align to one of the following two thematic categories:
+Abstracts were accepted which respond to theme and align to one of the following two thematic categories:

 In this sub-theme, we can reflect on the past and explore the tensions between the past and the present.
 Whatever our school levels of interest, disciplinary foci, research subject matter or educational ideals, this sub-theme provides us opportunities to write proposals about past issues, experiences, performance and insights; together with new insights and experiences of today.